Azure/iotedge/doc/troubleshoot-checks.md

 Warnings might not affect immediate connectivity but are potential deviations from best practices, and may affect long term stability, offline operation or supportability of the edge device.

+If there are warnings but no errors, the tool will exit successfully with code 0.
+Use `--warnings-as-errors` to treat warnings as errors.

 # Configuration checks details